Portuguese Water Dog Grooming Guide

 Portuguese Water Dogs have minimal shedding and require occasional brushing.
 While Portuguese Water Dogs shed very little, regular grooming is still important for skin health and early detection of lumps or skin issues.

-With a typical weight of 35-60 lbs and lifespan of 11-13 yrs, the Portuguese Water Dog requires thoughtful care tailored to their specific breed characteristics.
+Size 35-60 lbs and expected lifespan 11-13 yrs; the Portuguese Water Dog comes with enough breed-specific nuance that getting oriented to it early is worth the effort.
 The Portuguese Water Dog's reputation in the working group reflects generations of purposeful breeding, resulting in a medium dog with predictable but nuanced care requirements.

 Brushing & Coat Care